Parabot/Parabot-317-API-Minified-OS-Scape/README.md

 Parabot-317-API-Minified
 ========================

-A tiny 317 API for Parabot v2
+A 317 OS-Scape API for Parabot v2

 ### About

-This API uses as few as possible hooks.
-This means that adding obfuscated clients requires less work now.
-This provider invokes the client#doAction(int) method so performing tasks is possible without any mouse/key input and thus does not require world location (tiles) to screen calculations.
+This API is specifically meant for OS-Scape.

 ### Issues
 If you've an issues regarding the hooks, please report them [here](https://github.com/Parabot/Parabot-317-API-Minified/issues).